balabmp/gradle-spring-boot-starter/README.md

         }
     }

-The [`@EnableAutoConfiguration` annotation](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) will perform a bunch of sensible defaults based on the jars that it finds in your classpath.
+The [`@SpringBootApplication` annotation](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) will perform a bunch of sensible defaults based on the jars that it finds in your classpath.

 You can now start the Spring Boot application by executing `./gradlew bootRun`.
 Spring will search your classpath for an application (i.e. a class with a `main` method and annotated with `@EnableAutoConfiguration` or `@SpringBootApplication`).